asrytis/dice-game/README.md

 - Backend: Python or Node
 - Frontend: preferred: React.js + Redux, but you can use AngularJS too

-Instead of hacking something together in a few hours I decided to go that extra mile and do a proper graphical design + go with React Native instead of a Web App.
+Instead of hacking something together in a few hours I decided to go that extra mile and do a proper graphical design + go with React Native instead of building a Web App.